brahmsgife/M3_NLP/README.md

 # M3_NLP
-Repository for the Natural Language Processing class of the Advanced Artificial Intelligence concentration
+Repository for the Natural Language Processing class of the Advanced Artificial Intelligence concentration.

 ## Description